Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

 ## Armor Modifiers

-They're also here, and as usual don't count as enchantments.
+These have the same base rules as weapon modifiers, adding a Cost Factor to the item's final price and not counting as magic enchantments.
 Since the price of armor is so high, a lot of the modifiers that increase DR or reduce weight often end up _more expensive_ than an enchantment that does the same.
 But the modifier works even without mana, and it _stacks_ with the enchantment, so there's that.